35 years ago - Selina Kyle is born in the Gotham Slums.

 16 years ago - 19-year-old Selina, now Gotham's premier cat burglar, takes a luxury apartment and begins mingling with Gotham's elite.
 She leaves thousands of dollars for Holly & her mother, telling them to take care of each other.

-9 years ago - 26-year-old Selina's past is exposed by a mysterious photo leak.
-She loses her lavish lifestyle & returns to her apartment in Gotham's East End.
+9 years ago - 26-year-old Selina rejects an offer from Roman Sionis to work for him.
+Her past is exposed by a mysterious photo leak, and she loses her lavish lifestyle & returns to her apartment in Gotham's East End.
 She continues to work as a burglar, but when she meets private detective Slam Bradley she's encouraged to also work to protect the people of East End.

 8 years ago - 27-year-old Selina is reunited with Holly Robinson, who becomes her roommate & confidant.